justin-e-zhou/cs-225-sample-code/README.md

-# CS 225 Sample Code
+# Justin Zhou Sample Code
-Interesting snippets of code from projects in CS 225 at UIUC
+Interesting snippets of code from personal project and projects in CS 225 at UIUC